Adaptive Split-Fusion Transformer

 Specifically, we expand the function $f_w$ in Eq. (\ref{eq:alpha}) to be two fully-connected layers (\textit{Linear}), with \textit{BatchNorm} and \textit{GeLU} activations in between.
-To stablilize training procedure, we add the extra skip connection from the same concern as the prior fusion method.
+To stabilize the training procedure, we add the extra skip connection from the same concern as the prior fusion method.

 We comprehensively compare various fusion strategies in Table~\ref{table:fusion} and observe a significant improvement with our Adaptive Fusion strategy.